 Meanwhile, prepare the curry

-- In small bowl, combine the curry powder, cumin, turmeric, cinnamon, and remaining ½ teaspoon salt; set spice mixture aside.
+- In a small bowl, combine the curry powder, cumin, turmeric, cinnamon, and remaining 1/2 teaspoon salt; set the spice mixture aside.

-- In a large skillet or sauté pan, heat remaining 1 tablespoon olive oil over medium heat.
-Add the onion slices, sauté stirring occasionally, until golden brown, about 10 minutes.
+- In a large skillet or sauté pan, heat the remaining 1 tablespoon of olive oil over medium heat.
+Add the onion slices, and sauté stirring occasionally, until golden brown, about 10 minutes.

-- Add the roasted squash or pumpkin, coconut milk, protein source and peas.
+- Add the roasted squash or pumpkin, coconut milk, protein source, and peas.
 Stir gently to combine.
-Bring to low, gentle simmer (do not boil), then cover and reduce heat to low; simmer until squash is tender yet holds shape, about 5 minutes.
+Bring to a low, gentle simmer (do not boil), then cover and reduce heat to low; simmer until squash is tender yet holds shape, about 5 minutes.